The Sign of Four (1932 film)

-The Sign of Four is a 1932 British crime film directed by Graham Cutts and starring Arthur Wontner, Ian Hunter and Graham Soutten.
-The film is based on Arthur Conan Doyle's second Sherlock Holmes novel The Sign of the Four (1890).
-The film is also known as The Sign of Four: Sherlock Holmes' Greatest Case.

-It is the third film in the 1931–1937 film series starring Wontner as Sherlock Holmes.
+The Sign of Four (also known as The Sign of Four: Sherlock Holmes' Greatest Case.) is a 1932 British crime film directed by Graham Cutts and starring Arthur Wontner, Ian Hunter and Graham Soutten.
+It was written by W. P. Lipscomb based on Arthur Conan Doyle's second Sherlock Holmes novel The Sign of the Four (1890).
+It is the third film in the 1931–1937 film series starring Wontner as Sherlock Holmes, and is in the public domain.

-A young woman needs Sherlock Holmes for protection when she's tormented by an escaped killer.
+A young woman needs Sherlock Holmes for protection when she is tormented by an escaped killer.
 However, when the woman is abducted, Holmes and Watson must infiltrate the city's criminal underworld to track down the young woman.
-It is in the public domain.

 Plot

 Jonathan Small, a prisoner serving a lengthy sentence on the Andaman Islands cuts a deal with two army officers, Major Sholto and Captain Morstan, in command of the prison.
 He reveals the location of a stash of loot in exchange for their help in helping him to escape from jail.
 The proceeds are to be split equally between the three of them.

 Sholto and Morstan go to investigate the treasure which is hidden in an old Indian fortress.
 When they unearth the valuable trinkets behind a brick wall it sparks a violent quarrel between the two men with each wanting to take all of the treasure.
 After a struggle Sholto kills his accomplice and returns to England without fulfilling his pledge to help Small escape.